 According to the Federal Reserve, in 2013 the typical American aged 55 to 64 years old has $103,000 in retirement savings.
 Is that enough?
 You will want to do better than that.

 What’s the key?

-The plan outlined in this article may not be perfect for you.
+This plan may not be perfect for you.
 You may be able to save more, or you may need to save less.
 The important thing is to save something and get started as early as possible.

-© Genisys Credit Union and www.genisyscu.org, 2016.
+© Genisys Credit Union andwww.genisyscu.org, 2018.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Genisys Credit Union and www.genisyscu.org with appropriate and specific direction to the original content